Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 ### The MVP: A Strategic Starting Point

-The **MVP** is a basic, working version of the product that delivers core value.
+The **MVP** is a basic, working version of the product that delivers the product's core value.
 It's not the final product, but it’s enough to test with users and validate the idea.

 For instance, imagine that the client wants you to build a car.
-Within the time and resource constraints, you determine that 100% of the 'must', 'should' and 'could' features would give you a bicycle, but the minimum viable product of 60% of all features would be a skateboard.
+The core value is a structure with wheels that can get you from A to B, so the MVP might be a skateboard.

 ![By Teemu - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=65494330](fig/minimum_viable_product.png){alt='diagram of a car mvp'}